AdeWyse/WeAreNotIslands/README.md

 Anna:

- -Exploring is about discovering new things!
+ - Exploring is about discovering new things!
 Some are good and some are bad.

--You can explore in a lot of different ways: traveling, self reflection, doing art, getting lost, changing yourself, meeting new people…
+- You can explore in a lot of different ways: traveling, self reflection, doing art, getting lost, changing yourself, meeting new people…

--There is nothing wrong if you don’t want to explore scary things.
+- There is nothing wrong if you don’t want to explore scary things.
 Maybe in the future it won’t be so scary.​​

 Leila: